 - Nutmeg

 Some people add coriander seeds when making Garam Masala.
-However typically coriander powder is added when cooking separately too.
-So we do not include it in Punjabi Garam Masala recipe.
+However, typically coriander powder is added separately when cooking too.
+So we do not include it in the Punjabi Garam Masala recipe.

 Do we need to toast whole spices to make Garam Masala?

-Most store-brought garam masala's are not toasted, so do keep that in mind if you use them.
-But really, it is super easy to make at home, so skip buying the ready made blend.
+Most store-bought garam masala is not toasted, so do keep that in mind if you use them.
+But really, it is super easy to make at home, so skip buying the ready-made blend.

 I personally feel that toasting the spices and then grinding them to increases their aroma.
 Freshly made Garam Masala from whole spices gives the maximum flavor.